 The Commonwealth is encouraging applicants to propose projects that meet HUD's mitigation set-aside criteria and will award preference points to proposed projects that do so.
-As such, PISM projects may address unmet recovery and mitigation needs in HUD-identified and State-identified MIDs related to the 2021 Severe Storms or may choose to propose mitigation activities responding to other types of natural hazards identified in the Mitigation Needs Assessment.
-Funding from the 2021 Severe Storms CDBG-DR grant also must address unmet recovery and mitigation needs tied to the impacts from the 2021 Severe Storms.
+As such, PISM projects may address unmet recovery and mitigation needs in HUD-identified and State-identified MIDs related to the 2021 and/or 2022 Severe Storms or may choose to propose mitigation activities responding to other types of natural hazards identified in the Mitigation Needs Assessment.
+Funding from the 2021 and/or 2022 Severe Storms CDBG-DR grant also must address unmet recovery and mitigation needs tied to the impacts from the 2021 and/or 2022 Severe Storms.
 There is an opportunity to consider strategic flood management solutions and building resilient shelters and facilities for use during emergencies, as well as focusing on roads and critical infrastructure that have a higher probability of flooding.
 A detailed description of this preference score is described in Section 3.5.